12 Fun and Frugal Ways to Connect with Your Children

 7. Cook And Eat Together

-We also use Pinterest, free magazines and Google for other recipes.
-Each night the table is set, we eat together and do grateful as mentioned in number 1.
+Use Pinterest, free magazines and Google for other recipes.
+Each night, set the table is set and eat together.

 8. Massage or Back Scratch